DataSF/housing-data-hub/data-browser/_posts/financing-and-development/2014-01-09-dollars-lent-by-year.md

 colors: YlGn
 ---

-The Mayor’s Office of Housing and Community Development (MOHCD) and the Office of Community Investment and Infrastructure (OCII) provide financing to support the development of low-income rental housing.
-City funds are usually combined with state and federal funds to extend the City’s contribution.
-The chart below shows the number of projects that have received City financing whether they are completed, under construction or in predevelopment, i.e. the planning phase before construction.
+Since 1981, the City has loaned nearly $1 billion to finance the development of affordable rental units (note the dollar amounts are not adjusted for inflation).
+The chart below shows the total annual loan amounts by the project status.
+For example, dollars lent in 2009 went to a mix of projects - some of which are completed, some under construction and others under predevelopment.